alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 ### delete_all_volumes_from_pool_mysql.sh / delete_all_volumes_from_pool_pgsql.sh

-Delete all volumes from the pool for an old MySQL Bareos installations, or newer PostgreSQL.
+Delete all volumes from the pool for older MySQL-based Bareos installations, or newer PostgreSQL.
 Set your `$POOL_NAME` inside the script and run.

 ### purge_all_volumes_from_pool_mysql.sh / purge_all_volumes_from_pool_pgsql.sh

-Set all volumes in defined pool to "purged" state.
+Mark all volumes in the specified pool as 'purged'.
 Set your `$POOL_NAME` inside the script and run.

 ### prune_all_volumes_from_pool_mysql.sh / prune_all_volumes_from_pool_pgsql.sh

-Same as the previous scripts, but sets to 'pruned' state.
+Similar to the previous scripts, but marks volumes as 'pruned'.

 ### remove_purged_volumes.sh